Vortex

 The primary rule during this phase was to avoid judging or evaluating any names, as our focus was solely on generating a comprehensive long list of 100 potential names.
 During the workshop, team members shared their ideas, contributing significantly to the list.
 We completed the process with a live brainstorming session, adding the remaining names during the meeting.

 After generating a total of 149 names, the next phase of the task was handed over to the Marketing team, including myself.
-We selected our favorites by applying the principle outlined by Xavier Grau: focusing on the names that truly stand out.
+We selected our favorites by focusing on the names that truly stand out.
 This refined shortlist was then evaluated against seven key parameters:

 Memorability: Refers to how easily a name is remembered.
 A memorable name creates a lasting impression and ensures customers can recall it when needed.